commune-ai/commune/commune/core/server/tracker/README.md

 ## Contributing

-Contributions to improve the TX module are welcome.
+Contributions to improve the TX mod are welcome.
 Please follow the standard Commune contribution guidelines.

 ## License

-This module is part of the Commune project and is released under the same license terms as the main project.
+This mod is part of the Commune project and is released under the same license terms as the main project.